marcelloraffaele/hello/README.md

 curl http://localhost:8080/time
 ```

-and URL thay can be called for error:
+and URL that can be called for error:
 ```
 curl http://localhost:8080/error
 curl http://localhost:8080/error401